 Oh my God!
-“What calamity has befallen upon us, how will we face the society?
+“What calamity has befallen us, how will we face the society?
 What will people think of you?
-Look at Mr. A’s son!”
+Look at Mr. Sharma’s son!”
 WELCOME TO INDIA!
-We have all been subject to this reaction when we were rejected from our dream colleges, IIT’s And NIT’s.
-From our dreams of being in the best-med school to our parents bragging about our sharp minds- just because we did something with their phones and their font is bigger now-, we grew up!
+We have all been subject to this reaction when we were rejected from our dream colleges- the IITs and the NITs.
+Somewhere between making a list of our dream colleges to securing admission in a college that wasn’t even an option, we all grew up.

 Rejection is never fun.
 But getting rejected is a simple fact of life.
 Even though none of us are immune to being rejected, it’s a hurtful process.
-While you were having a study schedule of 12*7 and still couldn’t come up to the expectations of your parents but Sharma ji’s beta aced his exams.
+While you were having a study schedule of 12*7 and still couldn’t live up to the expectations of your parents, Sharma ji’s son aced his exams.

-The former American president, Barack Obama was rejected from Swarthmore College, but still managed to become a president.
-What I’m trying to say is that rejection is normal and universal.
-Your parents wished for you to get into X college and you didn’t, it’s okay.
-We’re all humans, layoff yourself.
-But do you know what?
-Your parents don’t dream of a good college for you, rather they dream of a good career for you.
+Did you know?
+The former American president, Barack Obama was rejected from Swarthmore College but he still managed to become the President of USA, didn’t he?
+Rejection is normal and universal.
+If your parents wished for you to get into X college and you didn’t, it’s okay.
+We’re all humans, so go easy on yourself.
+And remember – your parents don’t dream of a good college for you, rather they dream of stability and a good career for you.

-Know that studying in the college of your dreams will not necessarily land you the world’s best MNCs or make you the Prime Minister.
+Know that studying in the college of your dreams will not necessarily land you a job at the world’s best MNC or make you the Prime Minister.
 It is your intelligence, determination and hard work that will help you conquer that dream.
-You also need to understand that Parents are a generation behind us, it’s difficult for them to accept the culture of smartness which has paved off the ways of old concepts of college-oriented placements.
+You also need to understand that parents are a generation behind us and things in the corporate and business world have drastically changed over the last few years.

 Before feeling guilty about rejections in life, we need to keep some things in mind:

 - You were rejected from your preferred college, not from the course you wish to study.
-You wouldn’t be assured happiness even if you had made into the college of your parent’s choice.
+You wouldn’t be assured happiness even if you had got into the college of your parent’s choice.

 What next?
 You just got a step behind from a good life, not away from it.
-You can still have a lot of things in your way which can take you far ahead towards a successful life.
+You can still strive hard and carve your own path towards a successful life.

-Don’t cry over your failure, know that failures are inevitable and it is a chance for you to learn how to deal with challenges.
-And get this, this isn’t the hardest curve ball life is going to throw at you.
-You’re going to have a million of these, what’s important is you need to know how to pick yourself up.
+Don’t cry over your failure, know that failures are inevitable and they give you a chance to learn to deal with challenges.
+And this isn’t the hardest curve ball life is going to throw at you.
+You’re going to have a lot more of these.
+What’s important is that you need to know how to pick yourself up.

-Look out for loopholes in yourself and assess optimistically what can be changed.
+Always strive to be the best version of yourself and assess optimistically what you can change to become more successful.
 Once you accept the causes of your rejections, you will be able to make up for them and start working on them.
-Believe me, acceptance is it’s the first step to your success.
+Accepting your shortcomings is the first step to success.

-Don’t start to curse your luck yet, know that destiny has a lot in store for you and before you begin to think that you didn’t come up to their expectations, understand that this is the time for you to prove yourself otherwise.
-Because it’s failures which take you to success and you’re never too old to do anything!
+Before you get dejected and start sulking, know that rejections are a part and parcel of life.
+Don’t start to curse your luck just yet.
+Believe that destiny has something better in store for you and before you begin to think that you didn’t live up to your parents’ expectations, understand that this is the time for you to prove yourself.
+Because it’s failures that eventually lead you to success and you’re never too old to do anything!